-This section is about Post-16 Education.
-Here, you can find information about all the options available to you from the age of 16, until you turn 25.
+On this page you can find information about the options available to you from the ages of 16-25.

-The Southwark Post-16 Brochure provides information about the options available to you after Year 11.
-It includes Post-16 and Further Education opportunities and contact details of nearby Education Settings -
+The Southwark Post-16 Service has created a brochure which provides information about the options available to you after Year 11.
+It includes Post-16 and Further Education opportunities and contact details of local Education Settings -

 Offer vocational courses in a wide range of subjects – from dance and drama to business and IT – as well as A levels and higher education programmes.